mcdougallab/modeldb/README.md

             pwd: "password",
             roles: [{role: "userAdmin", db:"modeldb"}]})

-- Install pymongo (`sudo pip3 install pymongo`)
+- Install Python dependencies (`sudo pip3 install -r requirements.txt`)
 - Install git so you can clone this repository, if it's not already installed `sudo apt install git`
-- Install bcrypt: `sudo pip3 install bcrypt`
-- Install crossrefapi: `sudo pip3 install crossrefapi`
-- Optional (gives a nice progress bar): install tqdm: `sudo pip3 install tqdm`
 - Clone this repository
 - Create two directories for storing (1) the model zip files and (2) private model zip files
 - Create a settings file in the exact path `/home/bitnami/modeldb-settings.json`.
 It should have values for: